mickem/nscp-docs/docs/howto/checks.md

 level = debug
 ```

 The main benefit of debug messages are that they can help you find issues and why things are wrong.
 In addition to debug log messages many commands have a debug option to print extra information when they execute.
-This can be usefull when you run into problems and things does not work as you expect.
+This can be useful when you run into problems and things does not work as you expect.

-We have also learned that we can specify which settings tore to use and that NSClient++ has an empty settings tore called dummy which can be usefull if you want to get around the current configuration.
+We have also learned that we can specify which settings tore to use and that NSClient++ has an empty settings tore called dummy which can be useful if you want to get around the current configuration.

 # Getting help

 Since you have found your way to this document it is safe to assume that you are aware that all commands are described here in the help.
-In addition to this all comamnds also feature built-in command line help.
+In addition to this all commands also feature built-in command line help.
 Since this is extensive it can not really be used remotely via for instance check_nrpe since it has a limited payload (out of the box).

 Thus the "test mode client" which we are using here is a great place to run your commands.
 To get help you run the command with the help option:

 ```